 Never consulted.
-The data that was formerly read from this file now
+The data that was formerly read from this file now comes from the YP protocols map.

-.rhosts
+/.rhosts

 Always consulted, but not kept in the YP maps.
 If there are plus or minus (+,-) entries whose arguments are network groups, the YP netgroup map is consulted; otherwise, YP is unused.